Trump: Dean Heller lost re-election because he didn’t excite voter base

-WASHINGTON — President Donald Trump called former Sen. Dean Heller “a terrible senator” who lost his re-election bid because he had been “extraordinarily hostile” to Trump during the 2016 election.
+WASHINGTON — President Donald Trump blamed former Sen. Dean Heller for losing his re-election bid because Heller had been “extraordinarily hostile” to Trump during the 2016 election and hence had alienated the conservative base.

 During a sit-down with regional reporters Wednesday, Trump said that he tried to get his Nevada voters to support Heller during the 2018 campaign.
 Heller ended up losing to Democrat Jacky Rosen — she won 50 percent of the vote, he won 45 percent.